Fighting the Extension of the RPO

 After an RPO is granted, the court must make arrangements to notify the petitioner of the impending end of a risk protection order.
 In fact, the notice must be received by the petitioner at least 30 days before the date the order ends.

 The petitioner may, by written motion, request an extension of a risk protection order at any time within 30 days before the end of the order.

 Upon receipt of the motion to extend, the court shall schedule a hearing to be held no later than fourteen (14) days after the date the order is issued.

-Be sure to bring a court reporter to the hearing because the court is not required to digitally record the hearing.
+If the court does not digitally record the hearing, then be sure to bring a court reporter to the hearing.
 Without a transcript of what occurred, you will have no way to appeal to a higher court any substantive or procedural mistakes made by the trial court.

 Attorneys to Fight the Extention of the RPO in Florida

 The attorneys at the Sammis Law Firm can help you contest the petition for a risk probation order.
 We can also help you fight the extension of a risk protection order at the end of the 12 month period.

 You don’t have to wait.
 We can help you file a motion to vacate the RPO before the 12 month period has expired.